siennathesane/windows/README.md

 * To provide a simple interface on method receivers, we do a deep copy from the unexported syscall.
   * While not slow, there is a lot of reflection that takes place.
   * Deep copies are `O(n^2)` complexity, so on large structs, there is a time tradeoff for a simple interface.
-* Sometimes there is a little indirection under the hood.
+* Sometimes there is a little indirection under the hood to make it more user friendly.

 ### Getting Help